42fortytwo42/test/doc/tutorial/Compiling_the_SDK_for_HTML5.md

 Step 1: Get the sources
 -----------------------

 Make sure you have the source code of Minko on your filesystem.
-You can get them from our repository: [Installing the Minko SDK sources](Installing the SDK (Git)).
+You can get them from our repository: [Installing the Minko SDK sources](Installing_the_SDK_sources.md#step-1-install-a-git-client).

 Step 2: Installing Emscripten
 -----------------------------